dlhamilton/LPSB-Learn-GCSE-CS/README.md

     - The color is consistant with the index page and inverts when hovered.

     ![Navigation](assets/media/nav_side.webp)

+    - The top fixed navigtion bar has a black color rather than grey so that the accessability color contrast is a better score.

     ![Top Fixed Navigation](assets/media/nav_top.webp)

 - __Lessons__
     - The page has a clear breakdown of the specification headers.
 Each section has its own color to help users know what section they are currently learning.

     ![Lessons](assets/media/lessons.webp)
-    - The button for studnets to make sections that they have comopletetd.
+    - The button for students to make sections that they have completed.
 It will store the state in local storage so when students end the session the data will still be there for the next session.

     ![Lessons checkbox](assets/media/lessons_checkbox.webp)
     - Buttons in each section to go to the lessons or go to the questions for students to answer.
 The color changes to match the color of the specification content